davidpobi/Atomic/README.md

 Interacting with Web3 in your browser will require to have API Keys from [Moralis Web3](https://moralis.io/) & [Alchemy API](https://www.alchemy.com/).
 Grab the respective keys to complete the steps below.

-create .env file in root folder
+Create .env file in root folder

 Replace 'XXX-XXX' with respective keys